miketronic/brkn-keyboard/README.md

 ## Keymap

-The layout is a larger rendition of my MM20 (3 column) layout which adds the side columms.
+The layout is a larger rendition of my MM20 (3 column) layout with the addition of side columms.
 I have no issues with my 20 key layout but it's a BIG change for users and having some keys like tab and backspace on dedicated keys can be convenient.
 Of course with custom firmware you are not locked into any specific layout.
 If you only want to combo 2 letters (24 non-thumb keys, 26 letters!), then that's totally fine.

 The layout, MM28, leverages combos (the yellow letters shown below) for less-used letters, or where they "feel best".
 I performed some studies on letter frequency in the English language and most common bigrams and trigrams to determine the letter placement.
 It kind of started off as Colemak from what I recall, maybe it's actually really different, I forgets.
 P and B are weird, they both just barely made it to combos instead of their own letters even though I use them more often then I anticipated.
 They could have gone somewhere like the U and W keys but with the frequency I use them I wanted them on my index and middle finger instead of putting all that work on my ring finger.